 One of the nice things about Branford is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Branford is a somewhat ethnically-diverse town.
 The people who call Branford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Branford residents report their race to be White, followed by Asian.
-Important ancestries of people in Branford include Irish, English, German, and Polish.
+Important ancestries of people in Branford include Italian, Irish, English, German, and Polish.

 The most common language spoken in Branford is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Other Asian languages.